agkrk6/test/readme.md

 ##  What is?
-Ansible playbook that installs on 3 different machines ELK stack, does simple configuration and install grafana and prometheus on machine nr 4.
+* Ansible playbook that installs on 3 different machines ELK stack, does simple configuration and install grafana and prometheus on machine nr 4.
+ * For logstash copies test data to /opt/test.log

 ## Prerequestises
 * 4 VMs provisioned and on the same network/able to communicate with one another